 Addressing mental health in the workplace is an ongoing effort that you can start today.
 We know that it feels like there is a stigma surrounding mental illness and mental health training, but once you open up the floor to connection and conversation everyone in your workplace will be better for it.

-If you need some ideas for easy and fun ways to kick off the conversation about mental health support at work, check out our Mental Health Month collection.
-It’s full of fun and easy team building activities that will encourage employees to take a break from the grind and focus on their mental health.
+If you need some ideas for easy and fun ways to kick off the conversation about mental health support at work, check out our Health and Wellness collection.
+It’s full of fun and easy team building activities that will encourage employees to take a break from the grind and focus on their mental health for a better employee experience.